L3ad Solutions

 Takeaway

-Worth trying: Pick one piece of content you create regularly.
-Before you write or prompt, spend 10 minutes collecting three sources and writing down the one insight that actually interests you.
-Then give that insight and those sources to the AI as context.
-See if the output feels more like your thinking instead of generic.
+Pick one piece of content you create regularly.
+Before you prompt, spend 10 minutes collecting three sources and writing down the one insight that actually interests you.
+Hand the AI that insight and those sources as context.
+The output will feel like your thinking, not generic filler.

 how to build an ai workflow for content creation